Unions pan U.S., Mexican response to Canada labour standards proposal for NAFTA

 The U.S. has shared its text with Teamsters officials the U.S. and they describe it as "inadequate," he said.

-The Canadian proposal goes much farther and addresses right-to-work laws in more than two dozen U.S. states that give American workers the right to refuse to join a union but still reap the benefits of a unionized workplace.
+The Canadian proposal goes much farther, addressing right-to-work laws in more than two dozen U.S. states that give American workers the right to refuse to join a union but still reap the benefits of a unionized workplace.

 Canada wants enforceable, progressive labour standards to be included in a rewritten NAFTA that would force Mexico to pay workers higher wages and do away with so-called "yellow" unions that represent employers rather than employees.